 There’s nothing worse when gaming or doing work and having those annoying specs of dust on your monitor screen, making words on the display look strange or creating an illusion of an enemy in the distance.
-You might not want to do it but cleaning your monitor screen is the only way of removing some of the grime that magically appears on there but there is some care that needs to be taken otherwise you could end up damaging it.
+Cleaning your monitor screen is necessary to remove grime, even if you may not want to do it.
+However, it requires careful handling to avoid damage.

 How Not To Clean Your Monitor Screen

 So, you want to clean a monitor screen but want to avoid all the pitfalls?
 Let’s look at the absolute don’ts when undertaking the delicate task.

 Don’t Spray Cleaning Fluid Directly Onto The Screen

 Like a lot of cleaning methods throughout your home, if you’re like me, you’ll spray either cleaning fluid or a bit of polish directly on the areas and then wipe off with some sort of cloth.

 This, however, is a bit no-no with monitor screens.
 Due to today’s screens boasting an ultra-thin nature, spraying a water-like substance directly on there could result in causing water damage to your display, getting under the top layer, resulting in some serious pixel issues.

 Yes, technically you are correct, but by that point, the damage has already been done and there’s no saving your monitor.

 Don’t Use Window Cleaning Fluid/Rubbing Alcohol